Which Institutions Own Shares In Qudian Inc. (QD)?

 Qudian Inc. (QD): Who are the competitors?

-The company’s main competitors (and peers) include OneMain Holdings Inc. (OMF) that is trading 124.63% up over the past 12 months.
-Navient Corporation (NAVI) is 63.99% up on the 1-year trading charts.
+The company’s main competitors (and peers) include OneMain Holdings Inc. (OMF) that is trading 195.54% up over the past 12 months and Nicholas Financial Inc. (NICK) that is 29.09% higher over the same period.
+Navient Corporation (NAVI) is 121.18% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -20.93% from the last report on Jan 28, 2021 to stand at a total of 6.76 million short shares sold with a short interest ratio of 0.62.